mdjahidhasan009/SQL/select.md

 | 2137921892  | dmiller@example.net       | EMAIL            |
 | NULL        | richard0123@example.com   |  EMAIL           |

-If multiple tables are joined together, you can select columns from speciﬁc tables by specifying the table name before the column name: [table_name].[column_name]
+If multiple tables are joined together, you can select columns from specific tables by specifying the table name before the column name: [table_name].[column_name]
 ```sql
 SELECT